 I mainly use clothing pins for securing my beach towel to my chair while at the beach.
 However, these come in handy for many things while traveling, so I always pack a few extras just in case.

-If you plan on spending time at the beach or swimming at waterfalls, it’s a good idea to pack a pair of water shoes.
+If you plan on spending time at the beach or swimming at waterfalls, it’s a good idea to pack a pair of snorkeling shoes or water shoes.
 Water shoes will protect your feet from any rocks, sharp objects, and any hot sand you might encounter.

 If you’re on the market for new water shoes, we recommend the VIFUUR Water Sports Shoes.
 These shoes are unisex, very breathable, and made with stretch fabric.

 Hawaii is a tropical island, so it rains a lot.
 Make sure to pack a raincoat so you’ll be prepared for any inclement weather.